masego24/ckanext-federgob/README-en.md

-ckanext-federatedatosgob
+ckanext-federgob
 ========================

-## What is federatedatosgob?
+## What is FederGob?

 It is an extension for CKAN that eases the federation process of CKAN catalogs with the global catalog of Spain, [Datos.gob](http://www.datos.gob.es/).
 Specifically, the plugin presented on this page is a modified version of the original [FederGob plugin](https://github.com/jesusredondo/ckanext-federgob), designed to enable data federation for those CKAN instances that, at the same time, make use of the [ckanext-dcat](https://github.com/ckan/ckanext-dcat) plugin (original FederGob plugin is incompatible with ckanext-dcat one).
+This documentation is based on the original documentation of FederGob plugin.

 The official documentation to federate portals against [Datos.gob](http://www.datos.gob.es/) can be found here: [Federator manual](http://www.datos.gob.es/content/manual-de-uso-de-herramienta-federador).
 It’s recommendable to read the official document about how metadata should structure: [Norma Técnica de Interoperabilidad de Reutilización de Recursos de Información](https://www.boe.es/buscar/doc.php?id=BOE-A-2013-2380).